autotelicum/Smooth-CoffeeScript/readme.md

 [Book webpage](http://autotelicum.github.com/Smooth-CoffeeScript/).
 [Online preview](http://issuu.com/autotelicum/docs/smooth_coffeescript).

+Windows: The new native and prebuilt node.js v0.5.1 throws an exception when loading CoffeeScript on both WinXP and Win7 in my testing.
+Installing the prebuilt cygwin node.js 0.4.9 is described by [semperos](http://techylinguist.com/) in [CoffeeScript on Windows 7](http://techylinguist.com/posts/coffeescript-windows-7).
+Try the _Full-Featured Method_ to run the examples as described in **Smooth CoffeeScript**.

 This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).

 Created by E. Hoigaard based on [Eloquent JavaScript by Marijn Haverbeke](http://eloquentjavascript.net/).